aspose-total/Aspose.Total-Products/total/en/python-net/conversion/email-to-ott/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert Email to OTT?</h2>

+Email to OTT conversion is a process of converting emails into Open Office Text Template (OTT) format.
+This conversion is useful for developers who want to add a feature of email to OTT conversion within their application.
+OTT format is a template format used by Open Office applications such as Writer, Calc, Impress and Draw.
+It is an XML based format which stores the content of the document along with its formatting.
+This makes it easier to edit the document and also makes it easier to share the document with other users.

+<h2>How Aspose.Total helps for Email to OTT Conversion?</h2>

-For a Python developer, who is trying to add a EMAIL to OTT conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word OTT format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides two APIs, Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which makes the conversion of Email to OTT easy using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word OTT format.
+This makes it easier for developers to add the feature of email to OTT conversion within their application.

 {{% /blocks/products/pf/feature-page-summary %}}